 - What is the reasoning behind observations?

-Machine learning technology is all about data analyzes and detection of a useful patter.
-Assuming that the technology will work perfectly on its own is not good assumption.
+Machine learning technology is all about data analysis and detection of a useful pattern.
+Assuming that the technology will work perfectly on its own is not a good assumption.
 It requires security analysts to describe a better scenario and come with the actual correct outcome.
-No only analysts but, software developers also show their active participation in the same because this helps in recognizing the false-positives.
+Not only analysts but, software developers also show their active participation in the same because this helps in recognizing the false positives.

 - Users who failed in noticing the cloud security alert, or

 - The ML algorithms failed in discovering the threat.